redbluewater/NPOCandTNfromShimadzu/README.md

 update, Krista Longnecker\
 23 January 2023
 I added two files (`runFxn_smallVol.m` and `riRawData_smallVol_v1.m` to process the Shimadzu data from a project that requires manual injections of small volumes.
 Because of the sample limitations, I am forcing the instrument to do a preset number of samples.
 This requires slightly different processing to calculate the mean peak areas.

+update, Krista Longnecker\
+21 May 2024
+Updated runFxn.m to allow text files with only partial datafiles (useful for testing runs on instrument).
+I also added runFxn_NPOConly_v2.m for sample runs when I am only collecting NPOC data on the instrument